Have you ever thought about transitioning you and your family from the typical American, refined foods diet to a traditional whole foods diet?

 - For baking: use organic butter or organic, unrefined coconut oil

-- For stir-frying, tempuras or sautéing: ghee or peanut oil work well
+- For stir-frying, tempuras or sautéing: ghee, tallow or coconut oil work well

-- Higher temperatures: use organic, unrefined coconut oil or organic ghee.
+- Higher temperatures: use organic, unrefined coconut oil, ghee or tallow.

-- Moderate temperatures: use olive oil, sesame oil, high-oleic safflower oil, high-oleic sunflower oil
+- Moderate temperatures: use olive oil or avocado oil

-- For cold preparation (i.e. salad dressings or dribbled on grains and veggies): use olive oil, flaxseed oil.
+- For cold preparation (i.e. salad dressings or dribbled on grains and veggies): use olive oil, or avocado oil.
 You never want to heat these oils and always keep them refrigerated.

-- For spread on veggies, breads and grains: butter, olive oil, flaxseed oil
+- For spread on veggies, breads and grains: butter, olive oil

 3. Make your own salad dressings.